MuMashhour/TSP-NeuroHeuristics/README.md

 \* *When a vertex is chosen from a city, all other vertecies from that city are deleted to make sure that that city won't get visited again*

 #### (Step 3) Neuroevolution:
+The genetic algorithm evolves a population of neural networks, where each network represents a potential solution to the TSP problem.

+The population size is set to 20 in our case, which means that there are 20 different neural networks that are evolved simultaneously.
+The genetic algorithm evaluates the fitness of each network and selects the fittest ones to be used as parents for the next generation.
+The two parent networks are then combined using crossover and mutation operations to produce a new child network.

+The crossover operation combines the weights of the parent networks to produce the weights of the child network.
+The mutation operation randomly changes some of the weights of the child network to introduce new variations.
+The resulting child network is then added to the population, and the process is repeated until a new generation of networks is produced.

+This entire process is then repeated for a set number of generations, which is set to 100 in this code.